(Every Day Carry)

 Every guy needs a fancy watch to go with his day-to-day wardrobe – and also to tell the time quickly!

 Does that mean you ought to save up for those big brands?
 Nope.
-We have quality watches from Vincero that do the trick for less money.
-And I LOVE them.
+There are plenty of quality watches out there that do the trick for less money than a Rolex.

-It’s more than just a nice timepiece – it portrays you as someone trustworthy, reliable, or even unstoppable.
-It shows you’ve got a keen eye for details.
-That you’re most likely successful in life.
+After all, a watch is more than just a nice timepiece – it portrays you as someone trustworthy, reliable, or even unstoppable.
+It shows you've got a keen eye for details. and that you're the sort of guy who's going somewhere in life.

-When people in public areas need directions or want someone to take their picture, you’re going to be the first one they stop and ask for help.
-You can thank your Vincero watch for that kind of flattery… and positive attention.
+When people in public areas need directions or want someone to take their picture, you're going to be the first one they stop and ask for help.
+You can thank your stylish men's watch for that kind of flattery.